DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Connection-setup.md

 Users can access the form by navigating to **EDI > Setup > Connection setup > Web API settings**

 The Web API setup form holds the information required to connect to, retrieve and create files via web services.
-It is designed with some based fields as a framework and can be extended within the implementation as required.
+It is designed with some base fields as a framework and can be extended within the implementation as required.

 #### Create a web API connection